GluuFederation/oxd-python-demo-app/README.md

 $ cd ../uma_rs
 $ nohup python app.py > uma_rs.log 2>&1 &
 ```
+**Note:**
-**Note:** This server will be accessible only via localhost and will be used by the CGI app to demonstrate UMA.
+1. This server will be accessible only via localhost and will be used by the CGI app to demonstrate UMA.
 You can run `curl -k https://localhost:8085/api/` to know the API details provided by the RS app.

-### Testing
+2. To stop the server, note down the PID returned by the *nohup* command and run `sudo kill <pid>`

+## Demo

 The url for your application will be `https://your-hostname/cgi-bin/home.cgi`